krabelize/openwrt-random-mac-changer/README.md

 # OpenWrt random MAC changer
 This script changes the MAC address on OpenWrt on any specified (v)NIC interface.
 Change th OUI of the MAC address in line 13 to a [legitmate NIC](https://mac2vendor.com/) vendor for [RFC and IEEE compliancy](http://standards-oui.ieee.org/oui.txt).
-The [802.1X authentication server](https://cryptsus.com/blog/openwrt-wireless-access-point-bridge-802.1x-peap.html) might have a validator in place to check spoofed MAC addresses against the above IEEE database.
+The 802.1X authentication server might have a validator in place to check spoofed MAC addresses against the above IEEE database.

+Read [this blog post](https://cryptsus.com/blog/openwrt-wireless-access-point-bridge-802.1x-peap.html) for more information.

 Install MAC address changer script: